Bernard-A/IoTRoam-Tutorial/OTAA.md

 resolve_domain_suffix=”.joineuis.iotreg.net”
 ```

-If your AS is not hosted on the same server as your NS, you will also need to change the ```[join_server.default.server]``` parameter with the IP address of your LoRa Application Server:
+If your AS is not hosted on the same server as your NS, you will also need to change the ```[join_server.default.server]``` parameter with the IP address of your AS

 ```sh
 [join_server]